-Section 5 would expand the eligibility for the renter credit by increasing the income limit from 50% of Area Median Income (AMI) to 65% of AMI.3 Doing so is expected to enhance the value of the renter credit for the 4,000 existing recipients and make the credit accessible to up to 3,000 more applicants.
+Section 5 would expand the eligibility for the renter credit by increasing the income limit from 50% of Area Median Income (AMI) to 65% of AMI.1 Doing so would enhance the value of the renter credit for the 4,000 existing recipients and make the credit accessible to up to 3,000 more applicants.

-In recent years, the full \$9.5 million General Fund appropriation for the renter credit (Sec.
-B.138 of the budget bill) has been underutilized, with actual expenditures of \$6.9 million in fiscal year 2022 and \$6.3 million in fiscal year 2023.
+In recent years, the full \$9.5 million General Fund appropriation for the renter credit has been underutilized, with actual expenditures of \$6.9 million in fiscal year 2022 and \$6.3 million in fiscal year 2023.
 When controlling for the impacts of pandemic-era housing subsidies, the Department of Taxes estimates that the current eligibility rules would cost approximately \$7.4 million per year.
 Expanding the renter credit eligibility as proposed is expected to more fully utilize the \$9.5 million appropriation without increasing the cost beyond that level.
 This provision would apply to tax years 2025 and after.

-Sections 6 - 7: Eliminate \$15 Late Penalty for Property Tax Credit Applications
+Sections 6-7: Eliminate \$15 Late Penalty for Property Tax Credit Applications